mikeknep/dotfiles/README.md

 Files in `bash/secret/` will be sourced on login, but not tracked by git.
 (Handy for sensitive data like environment variables.)

+Similarly, git configurations in `git/secret` are not tracked by git.

 #### Setup scripts

 1. `bin/symlink-all.sh` sets up all necessary symlinks